-April 12, 2022 For Immediate Release James Salmon 302.571.6409
+April 16, 2025 For Immediate Release James Salmon 302.571.6409

-Full-Scale Emergency Exercise to take place at New Castle - Wilmington Airport Disaster Drill Set for Saturday, April 23
+Wilmington Airport - ILG to Host Full-Scale Emergency Exercise Disaster Drill Set for Saturday, April 26

-NEW CASTLE, Del. - Today, Delaware River and Bay Authority (DRBA) officials announced that an emergency disaster exercise will be held at the Wilmington - New Castle Airport (ILG) on Saturday, April 23, 2022 starting at 9:00 a.m.
-The emergency exercise, which is expected to continue through early afternoon, will take place near the junction of Penns Way and Dales Way on the north side of the airport.
+NEW CASTLE, Del. - Today, Delaware River and Bay Authority (DRBA) officials announced that an emergency disaster exercise will be held at the Wilmington Airport (ILG) on Saturday, April 26, 2025 starting at 9:00 a.m.
+The emergency exercise, which is expected to continue through early afternoon, will take place near the former Atlantic Aviation complex off U.S. Route 13 on the north side of the airport.
 The Federal Aviation Administration (FAA) required exercise takes place at ILG every three years.

-Airport personnel, first responders, and law enforcement professionals are trained to handle all types of emergency situations and this drill provides a valuable opportunity to collectively test communication, coordination, and rescue procedures," said Airport Operations Manager Kelvin Lesene, Jr., referring to the simulated mass casualty incident with more than 30 victims.
-"Following the drill, the evaluators will offer their assessment and feedback on this training exercise that will help us determine the effectiveness of our response procedures and implement changes or enhancements, if necessary."
+"Airport personnel, first responders, and law enforcement professionals are trained to handle all types of emergency situations, and this drill provides a valuable opportunity to collectively test communication, coordination, and rescue procedures," said DRBA Director of Airport Operations Ben Clendaniel, referring to the simulated mass casualty incident with more than 30 victims.
+"Following the drill, the evaluators will offer their assessment and feedback on this training exercise that will help us determine the effectiveness of our response procedures and implement changes, if necessary."

 An emergency preparedness exercise consisting of a coordinated response among Delaware River and Bay Authority, local, state, and federal agencies, as well as fire and emergency medical units from New Castle County.
-Designated as Operation Midnight Moon, the exercise will be staged on the north side the airport near the former Boeing Hangar.
+Designated as Operation Cornerback, the exercise will be staged on the north side of the airport near the former Dassault Aviation hangars.